Youth Active Logo

 We remove the barriers so you can get involved

-Our organisation looks at what actually stops young people from joining in and we deal with it.
-That might mean keeping costs low, adjusting how sessions run for someone with a disability or simply making sure our communication is clear and reaches people.
+We look at what actually stops young people from joining in and we deal with it.
+In a borough where a large share of families are living below the poverty line, the biggest barrier is often simply cost, which is why every session we run is free.
+Beyond that, it might mean adjusting how a session runs for someone with a disability, or just making sure our communication is clear and actually reaches people.
 Nobody should miss out on something we could have fixed.

 04